Features of the Student Testing Application

 To access the context menu for a passage or question:

 - The student selects the [Context Menu] parallel line icon in the upper-right corner of the passage or question.
 The context menu opens.

-- The student selects a tool to activate or open it.
+The student selects a tool to activate or open it.
 Figure 5 shows a context menu for a sample ELA item.